Record numbers of kids are being homeschooled during the pandemic; Here’s why

 Joe Hawkinson, Chairman of Cornerstone Family Schools, a homeschooling organization in Topeka, said he saw about a 10% increase in parents opting to have their kids learn at home.

-Hawkinson told the Kansas Capitol Bureau on Wednesday that kids who were homeschooled during the pandemic saw very little disruptions to learning during the pandemic, while other schools had to shut down due to outbreaks in coronavirus cases.
+Hawkinson told the Kansas Capitol Bureau on Wednesday that kids homeschooled during the pandemic saw minimal disruptions to learning during the pandemic, while other schools had to shut down due to outbreaks in coronavirus cases.

-Just last month, the Wellington School District announced that it had to temporarily close its schools until this week, September 7th.
-According to a letter from the Superintendent, at least 40 positive cases were identified within just the first eight days of school.
+The Wellington School District announced that it had to temporarily close its schools until this week, Sept.
+7. According to a letter from the Superintendent, at least 40 positive cases were identified within just the first eight days of school.

-After a year of remote learning caused chaos for some teachers and students struggling to adjust, there have been efforts made by lawmakers to limit remote learning hours.
+After a year of remote learning caused chaos for some teachers and students struggling to adjust, lawmakers have made efforts to limit remote learning hours.

 The restrictions were passed as part of the massive school finance bill earlier this year.
 Under the law, there is a 40-hour limit on how long students can be in a remote setting.
-If schools were to go over those hours, under certain conditions, then they could face consequences.
+If schools were to go over those hours under certain conditions, then they could face the consequences.

 “The risk is that they would lose funding, and the way we think the law would work, the real financial impact would probably be next year,” Mark Tallman, a spokesperson with the Kansas Association of School Boards, explained.